 As traffic continues to worsen, some travelers have resorted to utilizing active transportation methods as a more reliable way to travel to work.
 However, pedestrian and bicycle accidents are common in a region that was built for automobiles not pedestrians.
 Programs such as LADOT Livable Streets have been implemented to provide safe streets that encourage mixed modal uses for transportation and recreation.
 Understanding the number of people who choose to bike to walk to work provides information as to where to focus efforts on improving bicycle lane safety as well as shared bicycle access and storage.
 Additionally, where projects have already been undertaken, this variable can be useful in measuring not only its effectiveness in encouraging active transportation but also improvements in safety conditions for riders.

-For decades, the region has experienced crippling congestion and poor air quality attributed to excessive automobile use.
+For decades, the Los Angeles region has experienced crippling congestion and poor air quality attributed to excessive automobile use.
 Efforts to influence travel behavior, such as public transit expansion and HOV lanes, are used to support reducing energy use, emissions and congestion.
-Although the region has implemented and spent an exorbitant amount of money on various transportation projects, public transit and carpool use has declined in recent years.
-Understanding the number of people who drive alone helps policymakers to measure the effectiveness of various transportation projects while also provide a guide to where additional measures may be needed in order to encourage reduced vehicle trips traveled (VTT).
+Although the region has implemented various transportation projects, public transit and carpool use has declined in recent years.
+Understanding the number of people who drive alone helps policymakers measure the effectiveness of various transportation projects while also provide a guide to where additional measures may be needed in order to encourage a reduction in vehicle trips traveled.

 Fischer-Baum, Reuben.
 “How your city’s public transit stacks up.”
 FiveThirtyEight, 31 July 2014.
 Link.